 Successful applications under the Scheme will have one of two outcomes:

 - Settled status (Indefinite Leave to Remain (ILR), also known as permanent residence or settlement) will be granted to those who have been resident for at least five continuous years.
 This means that they will be free to reside in the UK, to access public funds and services and eventually to apply for British citizenship.

 - Pre-settled status will be granted to those who have been resident for less than five continuous years.
 This Limited Leave to Remain will be valid for five years and the applicant can apply for Settled Status once they reach the five year threshold.

-Close family members (defined as spouses, civil partners and unmarried partners, dependent children and grandchildren) who are living with or join EU citizens after the UK leaves the EU, where the relationship existed on 31 December 2020 (or the date of withdrawal in the case of no deal), will also be able to apply for pre-settled or settled status.
+Close family members (defined as spouses, civil partners and unmarried partners, dependent children and grandchildren) who are living with or join an EU citizen after the UK leaves the EU, where the relationship existed on the date of withdrawal, will also be able to apply for pre-settled or settled status.

 Applicants will only be required to demonstrate their identity, their continuous residence in the UK and that they have not been involved in serious or persistent criminal behaviour.

 Continuous residence means that applicants must not have been absent from the UK for more than six months in any continuous 12 month period.
 A single absence of up to 12 months is permitted for exceptional reasons such as pregnancy, childbirth, ill health, study or vocational training.
 Longer absences are permitted where someone is required to complete national military service overseas.

 Successful applicants receive an e-mail with a unique application number confirming that they have been granted pre-settled/settled status plus access to an online account.
 Successful non-EU family members are issued with Biometric Residence Permits.

 EU citizens with settled/pre-settled status will continue to have the same access as they currently do to the labour market, schools, healthcare, pensions and other benefits.